 Aesthetic Movement — Aesthetic style was very popular in the 1870s and 1880s.
 The homewares in Aesthetic fashion were elegantly designed and useful; the decoration had to be elegant, tasteful and not garish, hence the aesthetic name of the style.
 Design elements were inspired by the imports of ceramics, lacquer furniture and fabrics from the Far East, especially Japan.

 Art Deco — this was the dominant style in the 1920s, 30s and the early 40s, and it is still widely accepted today.
 It originated in France, and is short for Arts Decoratifs, inspired by the 1925 Paris world fair “International Exposition of Modern Industrial and Decorative Arts”.
 The style was dominant in architecture and in everyday design, including homewares and home decorations.
-Most Art Deco products often bear geometric decoration, inspired by the machinery and industrial advancement of the period.
+Most Art Deco products often bear geometric decoration, inspired by the machinery and industrial advances of the period.
 Floral elements are usually stylised and the colours are bold.
 This is one of the mostly recognisable and popular styles in design and in home décor.

 Art Nouveau — this was a major international style dominating the art, architecture and design between about 1890 and the mid-1910s.
 It took its inspiration from the nature and used the flowing shapes of flowers, trees, birds, animals and insects as design elements.
 Products made in the Art Nouveau style are extremely elegant and easily recognisable.
 Even the simple everyday items look like works of art.